Provost’s Award for Excellence in Research and Scholarship

 - Facilitating inquiry into effective models and implementation of innovative teaching methods which advance the scholarship of teaching and learning

-- Serving and leading on university and college committees focused on scholarship and creative production
+- Serving and leading on university and college committees focused on scholarship and creative work

 Nominations will be accepted from students, colleagues, department heads and alumni.
 Self-nominations are also welcome.
-The nomination packet must include a current CV, a cover letter highlighting the scholarly activities of the nominee, and two letters of support.
+Nominators are responsible for working with the nominee to assemble a packet that must include a current CV, a cover letter highlighting the scholarly activities of the nominee, and two letters of support.
 Please submit all nomination materials as a single PDF file.

 - A selection committee consisting of members of the Faculty Research Council will review applications and provide a recommendation to the Provost.

-- Award winners will be honored at the Faculty Awards and Retirement Recognition luncheon in April, and receive a $1,000 honorarium.
+- Award winners will be honored at the Faculty Awards and Retirement Recognition luncheon on April 7th, and receive a $1,000 honorarium.

 Please direct any questions or requests for information to Benjamin Delp, firstname.lastname@example.org.